 Step-By-Step Instructions to Make Garlic Aioli:

-Step 1: Prepare the garlic
+Step 1: Mix the base

-Step 2: Add the eggs
+Step 2: Add lemon juice

-Step 3: Slowly add the oil
+Step 3: Blend in olive oil

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.